nora-soderlund/RouteRenderer/README.md

       { x: .5, y: 1.5, z: 1 }
     ]
   ], null, false);

+  render(renderer, context, performance.now());
   ```

 # References
 ## RouteRenderer
 ### Constructor
-- `constructor(canvas: HTMLCanvasElement, options: RendererOptions)`
+- `constructor(options: RendererOptions)`

 ### Methods
+- `setOptions(options: RendererOptions)`

+  Only adds or replaces current options, does not rewrite the entire options object!

+- `setupContext(context: WebGLRenderingContext)`

+  Initializes required program information, a WebGL rendering context is required.

+  Must be called before attempting to render.

-- `setPaths(paths: any[][], animations: Animation[] | null = null, project: boolean = true)`
+- `setPaths(paths: any[][], animations: Animation[] | null = null, project: boolean = true, projectionFunction?: (point: { latitude: number; longitude: number; altitude: number; }, options: RendererOptions) => { x: number; y: number; z: number; }`

   Replaces the current paths with the input paths, note that this is a two dimensional array, each first dimensional item declares a new path, e.g. a leg of a direction step, second dimensional item declares an array of coordinates.

   X and Y are expected to be latitude and longitudes, however, if `project` is passed as false, then X and Y are expected to be raw units.
-The projection uses the [World Geodetic System WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System) standard, [same as Google Maps](https://developers.google.com/maps/documentation/javascript/coordinates).

   Z is expected to be elevation irregardless of projection.

+  The default projection uses the [World Geodetic System WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System) standard, [same as Google Maps](https://developers.google.com/maps/documentation/javascript/coordinates).
+  To overwrite this projection function with your own, pass a function as the `projectionFunction` parameter.

+- `registerMouseEvents(canvas: HTMLCanvasElement)`

+  Sets up mouse interaction with the canvas element for X and Y axis rotations.

+- `render(context: WebGLRenderingContext, now: number, matrix?: Float64Array)`

+  Renders the current scene on the passed context, `now` is expected to be a high res timestamp, e.g. from `requestAnimationFrame`, `matrix` can be passed to use in the scene rendering if needed for e.g. Google Maps WebGL Overlay View implementations, etc.

+## RouteWebGLOverlayView
+### Constructor
+- `constructor(renderer: RouteRenderer, paths: any[][])`

+  Sets up a Google Maps WebGL Overlay View with a custom projection using the transformer in the draw function.

+  Returns an WebGLOverlayView instance.

+  **This instance overwrites `autoClear`, `center`, `keepPerspectiveProjection` in the options.**

 ## RendererOptions
 - `topColor?: number[];`